Pediatric Intensive Care Unit

 Please do not bring food for yourselves into the room if your child is not permitted to eat.
 Beverages are acceptable.

 Siblings may visit at parents’ and nurses’ discretion.
 A child life specialist is available to help with these visits.

 Parents are welcome to call the unit at any time.
 Your child’s nurse will give you any information and assistance if they are free to leave the bedside.
 If not, please leave a number for a return call.
 Information will be given to parents only.
-Please inform family and friends that we cannot give information to th
+Please inform family and friends that we cannot give information to anyone other than the parents.

 There is a bedside phone in each room which the family may use for local outgoing calls.
 You may use a calling card or call collect for long distance calls.
 Please dial “9” to get an outside line.